-The application procedure for visiting students is the same as for Visiting Scholars; the same application materials are required and must be submitted to the appropriate department by January 15th prior to September 1st of the academic year to be spent at Stanford.
-Like Visiting Scholars, visiting students must also have a regular faculty member to serve as sponsor, as described above.
+The application procedure for Visiting Student Researchers is the same as for Visiting Scholars; the same application materials are required and must be submitted to the appropriate department at least six (6) months prior to your proposed arrival at Stanford.
+Like Visiting Scholars, Visiting Student Researchers must also have a regular faculty member to serve as sponsor, as described above.
 The same visa application fee of $125 is required for non-US citizens, and a fee of approximately $50-75 is also charged for mailing of the documents via international courier.
 These fees are payable upon the visitor's arrival.
-(Please note that these fees are separate from the $180 SEVIS fee which is paid online to the US governement before your arrival.)
+(Please note that these fees are in addition to the $180 SEVIS fee which is paid online to the US governement before your arrival.)

 Tuition Rate and Other Fees

-Potential visiting students should be aware that in order to have a formal status, the University requires that visiting students, or "Non-Matriculated Graduate Students - Visiting Researchers" as the University designates them, will be charged a monthly fee for every full or partial month in which they are in residence at Stanford.
-For AY 2011-12, the VSR fee will be $868 per month.
-This is one-third of the TGR rate of $2,604 per quarter, because Visiting Student Researchers are here in a role similar to advanced Stanford doctoral students.
+Potential Visiting Student Researchers should be aware that in order to have a formal status, the University requires that visiting students, or "Non-Matriculated Graduate Students - Visiting Researchers" as the University designates them, will be charged a monthly fee for every full or partial month in which they are in residence at Stanford.
+For AY 2012-13, the VSR fee will be $894 per month.
+This is one-third of the TGR rate of $2,682 per quarter, because Visiting Student Researchers are here in a role similar to advanced Stanford doctoral students.
 Visiting Researchers will also be charged for student health insurance, unless they document that they have comparable coverage with another health insurance carrier.
 Students in this category are not permitted to enroll in classes for credit.
 Visiting Student Researchers are also required to pay the Campus Health Services Fee.
-For AY 2011-12, these students will be charged the quarterly Campus Health Services Fee ($173/quarter) and quarterly Cardinal Care premium (if they are enrolled in Cardinal Care) for every full or partial quarter in which they are in residence at Stanford.
+For AY 2012-13, these students will be charged the quarterly Campus Health Services Fee ($173/quarter) and quarterly Cardinal Care premium (if they are enrolled in Cardinal Care) for every full or partial quarter in which they are in residence at Stanford.

-Those registered as Visiting Researchers are entitled to receive a student photo identification card, which permits use of the University Library at the same level as other non-matriculated students, use of recreational facilities, and use of Vaden Student Health services.
-Visiting Researchers are eligible for an email account at no charge; they are also eligible to open full-service computer accounts, at a cost of $16/month or $48/quarter.
+Those registered as Visiting Student Researchers are entitled to receive a student photo identification card, which permits use of the University Library at the same level as other non-matriculated students, use of recreational facilities, and use of Vaden Student Health services.
+Visiting Student Researchers are eligible for an email account at no charge.
 These services are only available during the quarters when the monthly VSR fee has been paid.
-The DLCL and its departments cannot provide office space for Visiting Researchers.
+The DLCL and its departments cannot provide office space for Visiting Student Researchers.

 Graduate student housing is available for Visiting Researchers only after all matriculated Stanford students have obtained housing.
 Given that student housing is extremely tight, for planning purposes, it is best to assume that student housing will not be available.
-Visitors are able to view the University Housing Office's on-line listings once their names and e-mail addresses are forwarded to the University Housing Office personnel by the department.
-For further housing information see Stanford area housing information or search for listings on Craigslist.
+Visitors should consult the following sites for housing information near Stanford University: the Community Housing site, SUpost, the Faculty Staff Huousing site, and Craigslist to search for housing listings.

-Questions from graduate students about visiting Stanford can be directed to the DLCL's Graduate Student Services Officer.
+Questions from graduate students about visiting Stanford should be directed to the appropriate department administator within the DLCL.